New York City Transit Authority: Formation of the TA

-2017–present: transit crisis
+2017–2021: transit crisis

 In 2017, New York governor Andrew Cuomo declared a state of emergency for the MTA due to various incidents involving the NYCTA's subway and bus systems.
 At the time, only 65 percent of weekday trains reached their destinations on time, the lowest rate since a transit crisis in the 1970s.
 To a lesser extent, New York City buses operated by the MTA were also affected.
 To resolve these issues, a "Subway Action Plan" was revealed, as well as a "Bus Action Plan".

 COVID-19 pandemic

 Beginning March 25, 2020, service on buses and subways was reduced due to decreased ridership during the first wave of the COVID-19 pandemic in New York City.
 In late March, NYCTA interim president Sarah Feinberg stated that a shutdown "feels misguided to me" and was "not on the table".
 Feinberg also spoke in favor of hazard pay for front-line workers.
 In April 2020, four City Council members requested that subway service be temporarily suspended due to the spread of COVID-19 in the subway system.
 Also that April, Feinberg called the MTA "the most aggressive transit agency in the country in acting quickly and decisively to protect our workforce".
 By April 22, 2020, COVID-19 had killed 83 agency employees; the agency announced that their families would be eligible for $500,000 in death benefits.
 Over 100 employees had died of COVID-19 as of June 2020.

 Starting in May 2020, stations were closed overnight for cleaning; the overnight closures were announced as a temporary measure that would be ended once the pandemic was over.
 Trains and stations were cleaned more than usual.
+24-hour subway service was restored on May 17, 2021.